OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

     ```

 > [!IMPORTANT]
-> When developing your Smart Alerts add-in to run in classic Outlook on Windows, keep the following in mind.
 >
-> - Imports aren't currently supported in the JavaScript file where you implement the handling for event-based activation.
+> - In classic Outlook on Windows, imports aren't currently supported in the JavaScript file where you implement the handling for event-based activation.
-> - To ensure your add-in runs as expected when an `OnMessageSend` or `OnAppointmentSend` event occurs in Outlook on Windows, call `Office.actions.associate` in the JavaScript file where your handlers are implemented.
+> - To ensure your add-in runs as expected when an `OnMessageSend` or `OnAppointmentSend` event occurs, call `Office.actions.associate` in the JavaScript file where your handlers are implemented.
 This maps the event handler name specified in the manifest to its JavaScript counterpart.
 If this call isn't included in your JavaScript file and the send mode property of your manifest is set to **soft block** or isn't specified, your users will be blocked from sending messages or meetings.

 ## Customize the Don't Send button (optional)